pranavraut9492/githubProfile/README.md

 ### <img src="https://media.giphy.com/media/LnQjpWaON8nhr21vNW/giphy.gif" width="30"> Let's Connect!

 I'm always excited to collaborate on new projects and exchange ideas.
-Feel free to reach out if you'd like to discuss anything related to web development, technology, or just want to say hello!
+Feel free to reach out if you'd like to discuss anything related to web development, technology, or just want to say hello! email : pranavraut@outlook.in.

 <p align="center">
   <img src="https://media.giphy.com/media/LnQjpWaON8nhr21vNW/giphy.gif" width="60"> <em><b>I love connecting with different people</b> so if you want to say <b>hi, I'll be happy to meet you more!</b> :)</em>